gapotchenko/supervise.sh/README.md

 wait
 ```

-This approach is often used in Docker containers and portable applications to
+This approach is typically used in Docker containers and portable applications to
 make them resilient to process failures.

 ## Why Use a Process Supervisor?